 #1 — Be the hero of your story

-In real life, the person whose perspective we are able to most tune into is ourselves, and we feel the emotional impact of our experiences whether we like it or not (even though a lot of people try to tune these out).
-It therefore makes a lot of sense to ensure that we are the hero of our own life.
+In real life, the person whose perspective we can most tune into is ourselves, and we feel the emotional impact of our experiences whether we like it or not (even though many people try to tune these out).
+It, therefore, makes a lot of sense to ensure that we are the hero of our own life.

 Unless you believe in reincarnation, it is generally accepted that we only have one life.
-Once we become adults, no one else is fully responsible for the direction that our life goes in except for us.
-We are the screenwriters, directors and main character in our story – unless we give that power up to somebody else.
-This is a scary thought, but also a potentially liberating one.
+Once we become adults, no one else is entirely responsible for our life’s direction except for us.
+We are the screenwriters, directors and the main character in our story — unless we give that power up to somebody else.
+This is a scary thought but also a potentially liberating one.

-Although there are limitations to our abilities and dreams and it is important to have realistic expectations, there are too many people that I see that put up roadblocks and barriers where they don’t need to be.
+Although there are limitations to our abilities and dreams, and it is essential to have realistic expectations, I see too many people that put up roadblocks and barriers where they don’t need to be.

-So if we are free to do what we want with our lives, and responsible for how they turn out, what do we want to do?
-Live the life that someone else wants or expects of us, or follow our dreams and hopefully achieve our goals.
+So if we are free to do what we want with our lives and responsible for how they turn out, what do we want to do?
+Live the life that someone else expects of us or follow our dreams and hopefully achieve our goals.

 #2 — Challenge yourself if you would like to grow

-Screenwriters are taught that a movie should start slowly, and build pace as the film progresses through increasing the magnitude and difficulty of challenges that the hero faces until the climax of the film.
-A resolution is then typically achieved and all of the loose ends are tied up before the movie concludes with the hero being a much better person than they were at the beginning of the film.
+Screenwriters are taught that a movie should start slowly and build pace as the film progresses by increasing the magnitude and difficulty of challenges that the hero faces until the film’s climax.
+A resolution is then typically achieved, and all of the loose ends are tied up before the movie concludes with the hero being a much better person than they were at the beginning of the film.
 It is from overcoming bigger and bigger adversity throughout the film that the hero develops and grows.
-Without challenges or adversity to overcome, this growth and character development would not be possible, and people would find the movie dull or boring.
+Without challenges or difficulties to master, this growth and character development would be impossible, and people would find the movie dull.

-In real life, I see a lot of clients who want a life free of challenge.
-They strive for a life of inner peace without stress or anxiety, and believe that this can be achieved by consistently remaining in their comfort zone.
-In their comfort zone, they do the same thing each day, don’t take any risks and generally feel okay.
-A lot of them will tell you that something is missing however.
+In real life, I see a lot of clients who want a life free of challenges.
+They strive for a life of inner peace without stress or anxiety and believe that they can achieve this by consistently remaining in their comfort zone.
+So they do the same thing each day, don’t take any risks, and generally feel okay.
+A lot of them will tell you that something is missing, however.

-We need to push beyond what feels comfortable in order to grow, and with this comes a certain amount of stress and anxiety.
-This isn’t necessarily a bad thing, and can be a good indication that you are sufficiently challenging yourself so long as you are not feeling completely overwhelmed.
-Just remember to start small with tasks that feel a little scary but are also achievable, and as you build up confidence move onto bigger and greater challenges.
-As long as the challenges are consistent with changes that you would like to bring about in your life, you will feel more energetic and alive than you ever could by remaining in your comfort zone.
-Even if you don’t succeed.
+We need to push beyond what feels comfortable to grow, and with this comes a certain amount of stress and anxiety.
+This isn’t necessarily a bad thing and can be a good indication that you are sufficiently challenging yourself so long as you are not feeling completely overwhelmed.
+Just remember to start small with tasks that feel a little scary but are also achievable, and as you build up confidence, move onto more significant challenges.
+As long as the challenges are consistent with changes that you would like to bring about in your life, you will feel more energetic and alive than you ever could by remaining in your comfort zone, even if you fail.